CyanLaser/CyanPlayerObjectPool/Cyan/PlayerObjectPool/Readme.txt

 The PlayerObjectAssigner can send optional events to a listener UdonBehaviour so that you can handle different callbacks.
 - _OnLocalPlayerAssigned - This event is called whenever the local player has been assigned their object.
 Use this event to enable external features that require the local player to have an assigned object.
 - _OnPlayerAssigned - This event is called when any player is assigned a pool object.
-When using this event, if the program has a public VRCPlayerAPI variable named "playerAssignedPlayer" or a public UdonBehaviour variable named "playerAssignedPoolObject", it will be set before the event is called.
+When using this event, if the program has a public VRCPlayerAPI variable named "playerAssignedPlayer", a public int variable named "playerAssignedIndex", or a public UdonBehaviour variable named "playerAssignedPoolObject", it will be set before the event is called.
 - _OnPlayerUnassigned - This event is called when any player's object has been unassigned.
-When using this event, if the program has a public VRCPlayerAPI variable named "playerUnassignedPlayer"  or a public UdonBehaviour variable named "playerUnassignedPoolObject", it will be set before the event is called.
+When using this event, if the program has a public VRCPlayerAPI variable named "playerUnassignedPlayer", a public int variable named "playerUnassignedIndex", or a public UdonBehaviour variable named "playerUnassignedPoolObject", it will be set before the event is called.

 UdonGraph and CyanTrigger Helper Methods